 Trying to lose weight is one of the hardest endeavours in the world.
 It’s a lifelong effort of exercising and conscious eating.
 To make matters worse, a lot of incorrect information about weight loss is floating around the internet, which compounds the problem for people who want to lose weight and keep it off.
 I hope to bust some of these myths.
 Here are 8 weight loss myths you shouldn’t believe anymore.

-A calorie is the measure of energy used by the body for its metabolic activities.
-While all calories produce the same amount of energy, the role played by calories in the body depends on the source of food.
+A calorie is a unit of measurement of energy used by the body for its metabolic activities.
+While all calories produce the same amount of energy, the role played by calories in the body depends on the source of these calories.
 This is because the body processes different classes of food through different pathways, and this creates differences in how they affect hunger and hormonal changes in the body.
-Take, for example, a carb calorie is different from a protein calorie.
-Protein is more effective at keeping us feel fuller for longer by slowing down digestion but its primary role is to maintain and build new cells.
-In addition, not all calories from carbs are the same as there are different types, such as fibre, starch and sugar and the body uses them in very different ways.
+Take, for example, a carb calorie.
+It is different from a protein calorie.
+Protein is more effective at keeping us feel fuller for longer by slowing down digestion, but its primary role is to maintain and build new cells.
+In addition to this, not all calories from carbs are the same as there are different types of carbs such as fibre, starch and sugar, and the body uses them in very different ways.
 I recommend consuming the majority of your calories from unprocessed whole foods.
 Remember that the quality of what we eat determines the quantity of calories we consume, which impacts not only our weight but also our overall health and well-being.

 If you want to keep your sanity, then you should stop weighing yourself every day.
 Weighing yourself every day may be the best way to track your progress on the road to weight loss, but you might get depressed and frustrated if you do it the wrong way.
 This is because it is natural for your body weight to fluctuate every day.

-Your body is not a bundle of fat and muscles only.
+Your body is not only a bundle of fat and muscles.
 It also contains bones, a large amount of water, oxygen, glycogen, and many other things that cause daily weight fluctuations.

 Food and physical activity can also affect your weight.
-If you want to weigh yourself every day, the best way of doing it is to record your weight for a week, then take the average of the readings.
+If you want to weigh yourself every day, the best way to do it is to record your weight for a week, then take the average of the readings.
 That will give you a more accurate estimate of your weight loss or gain.
-However, making decisions on daily weigh-ins will cause you much trouble because you don’t know the composition of the weight.
-Muscle gain rather than fat loss is what is more important in weight loss.
-Instead of stepping on the scales every day, you should use the mirror, compare pictures, and observe how your pants fit to get an accurate picture of your weight loss.
+However, making decisions on daily weigh-ins will cause you a lot of trouble because you won’t know the composition of the weight.
+Muscle gain is more important in weight loss than fat loss.
+Instead of stepping on the scale every day, you should use a mirror, compare pictures, and observe how your pants fit to get an accurate picture of your weight loss.
 Find more on how to measure progress here.

 Some experts have preached the “born to be fit” philosophy for quite some time.
 This advice is dangerous as it may prevent some people from taking the necessary steps toward achieving an optimal body weight.
-There is no luck or chance to weight loss, likewise weight gain.
-We gain fat as a result of diet and lifestyle choices that predisposed your body to store fat.
+There is no luck or chance to weight loss, likewise to weight gain.
+We gain fat as a result of our diets and lifestyle choices that predisposed how our bodies store fat.
 Losing that fat will not happen by luck.
 You will have to adjust your lifestyle and eating habits to shed the extra pounds.

-If you continue eating junk food and you don’t exercise, you may never be free of obesity.
-It’s not about willpower or chance or luck, losing fat is a complex biological process that requires you to change your habits and lifestyle, for the long haul, not 21 days or 12 weeks.
+If you continue eating junk food and don’t exercise, you may never be free of obesity.
+It’s not about willpower or chance or luck.
+Losing fat is a complex biological process that requires you to change your habits and lifestyle for the long haul, not 21 days, or even 12 weeks.

 Anything can make you fat if consumed in high quantities.
 Not all carbs will make you obese, but studies have shown that refined carbs increase body weight.
-Carbs from whole foods such as vegetables and fruits are good for weight loss, even though they may have a high number of carbs.
-To naturally cut down your weight consume more natural carbohydrates such as fruit and vegetables, lower the amount of refined carbs such as cakes and bread, and consume alongside protein-rich foods.
+Carbs from whole foods such as vegetables and fruits are good for weight loss, even though they may have a high number of them.
+To naturally cut down your weight, consume more natural carbohydrates such as fruits and vegetables, lower the number of refined carbs such as cakes and bread, and consume protein-rich foods.

 Many people have been sold on the myth that fat is bad for you.
 Not really.
 Fat is an important class of food required by the body for energy and hormonal balance.
 Over the years, fat has been the culprit for the obesity epidemic ravaging developed countries.
-Fat makes food taste better and is digested slowly, makes us full faster and provides more energy to the body.
+Fat makes food taste better, is digested slowly to make us feel full faster, and provides more energy to the body.
 You should also know that there are different types of fat.
-There is the bad fat and the good fat.
+There are bad fats and good fats.
 Monounsaturated and polyunsaturated fatty acids are healthy fats that should be included in our diets.

-While yes, technically when starting a new plan you are “dieting.”
-When you use the term “diet,” it technically means you are restricting yourself, which isn’t the way forward as someday that diet will end and you will gain the weight back as it isn’t sustainable in the long term.
+Yes, technically when starting a new plan you are considered to be “dieting.”
+When you use the term “diet,” it means you are temporarily restricting yourself, which isn’t the way forward, because someday that diet will end and you will gain the weight back since it isn’t sustainable in the long term.
 Instead, make healthy lifestyle changes.
 If you love junk food, try cutting it back, and if you lead a sedentary lifestyle, increase your engagement in physical activities.
 Weight gain is the result of unhealthy eating behaviours and a lifestyle that encourages the building up of fat.
 If you are going to lose weight and keep it off permanently, dieting will not work because it is a quick-fix solution to a long-term problem.